hphelion/documentation/commercial/GA1/ceph/commercial.ceph-glossary.md

 * RBD - The block storage component of Ceph.

-* Ceph Block Storage - The block storage “product,” service or capabilities when used in conjunction with librbd, a hypervisor such as QEMU or Xen, and a hypervisor abstraction layer such as libvirt.
+* Ceph Block Storage - The block storage "product," service or capabilities when used in conjunction with librbd, a hypervisor such as QEMU or Xen, and a hypervisor abstraction layer such as libvirt.

 * Ceph OSD - The Ceph OSD software, which interacts with a logical disk(OSD).
-Sometimes, Ceph users use the term “OSD” to refer to “Ceph OSD Daemon”, though the proper term is “Ceph OSD”.
+Sometimes, Ceph users use the term "OSD" to refer to "Ceph OSD Daemon", though the proper term is "Ceph OSD".

-* CRUSH—Controlled Replication Under Scalable Hashing.
+* CRUSH - Controlled Replication Under Scalable Hashing.
 The algorithm Ceph uses to compute object storage locations.

-* Epoch—Ceph maintains a history of each state change in the Ceph Monitors, Ceph OSD Daemons, and PGs.
-Each version of cluster element state is called an “epoch.”
+* Epoch - Ceph maintains a history of each state change in the Ceph Monitors, Ceph OSD Daemons, and PGs.
+Each version of cluster element state is called an "epoch."

-* Federated storage—A collection of autonomous storage resources with centralized management that provides rules about how data is stored, managed, and moved through the cluster.
+* Federated storage - A collection of autonomous storage resources with centralized management that provides rules about how data is stored, managed, and moved through the cluster.
 Multiple storage systems are combined and managed as a single storage pool.

-* Object storage—A storage model focusing on data objects instead of file systems or disk blocks; objects have key/value pairs of metadata associated with them to give the data context.
+* Object storage - A storage model focusing on data objects instead of file systems or disk blocks; objects have key/value pairs of metadata associated with them to give the data context.
 Typically accessed by a REST API, designed for massive scale, and using a wide, flat namespace.

 * Ceph Object Gateway [ RADOS Gateway, RGW ] - The S3/Swift gateway component of Ceph.